uraway/paste-on-ts-playground/README.md

 ### Install

-Download `.crx` file on the [release page](https://github.com/uraway/paste-on-ts-playground/releases/) and manually install into your browser.
+1. Download `dist.zip` file on the [release page](https://github.com/uraway/paste-on-ts-playground/releases/) and unzip
+2. Type `chrome://extensions` in the address bar
+3. "Load unpack extension" and load the unzipped "dist".

 ### Develop